 }

 evaluates to true.
-Given that “x” and “y” are constant values, it is expected that consistent results will be achieved on the same platform.
+Given that x and y are constant values, it is expected that consistent results will be achieved on the same platform.
 However, it is questionable whether the logic performs as expected when a float that is twice that of another is tested for equality when divided by 2 as above.

 Overflow in Java yields Infinity and underflow yields 0.0.
 In either case is an exception raised.